pccasto/guidelines/git/branches/README.md

 ## One Flow

-We use the [One Flow](http://endoflineblog.com/oneflow-a-git-branching-model-and-workflow) model for organizing branches.
-However we have elected to use the "develop + master variation".
+We use the [OneFlow variation](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow#variation-develop-master) model for organizing branches.
+We have elected to use the "develop + master variation".
 There are two long-running branches, `master`, and `develop`.
 From there we branch off to create _feature_ branches and _hotfix_ branches.
 We use git tags extensively to mark deployable commits.

 Using this approach, the `develop` branch reflects the current state of the product,